Lesson Plan - Get It!

 The individual in this picture is a two-time X Game Women's Moto X Super Gold Medalist, the first female motocross racer to make the cover of TransWorld Motocross magazine, and the first woman to be signed to the American Honda Racing factory team: Ashley Fiolek.

 In addition to being a motocross legend, the now-retired Ashley spends her time as a key speaker and advocate for the Women's Sports Foundations while working on her own charity to help children with disabilities become involved in sports.
 Why choose this particular charity?
 Ashley Fiolek was born deaf!
-(You can read the Transworld Motorcross article Catching Up With Ashley Fiolek to learn more.)
+(You can learn more at Ashley Fiolek: 'Just Part of the Plan' from CBN, if you are interested.)

 Hopefully, you now see that you can't always judge a book by its cover — and this old adage applies quite literally to the piece of literature you are about to read.